Vigneshunusual/The-Crispy-Coop-UI/README.md

 - **Media Queries**: To make the website mobile-friendly by adjusting the layout according to the device’s screen size.
 - **Flexbox**: Used for creating flexible grid layouts and aligning items responsively.

- ##SVG File:

-## Getting Started

-To view the project on your local machine, follow the steps below:

 ### Prerequisites

 No special prerequisites are required.
 You'll need: